raspberrypilearning/octapi-calculating-pi/en/step_10.md

 --- /collapse ---

-### What's next?
+### Challenge

-- How I wish I could calculate Pi.
-Try some "Pi Philology", find a sentence or paragraph where the number of letters in each word corresponds to the digits of π in the right order.
+- _How I wish I could calculate Pi._ Try some "Pi Philology", find a sentence or paragraph where the number of letters in each word corresponds to the digits of π in the right order.
 - Use your OctaPi to investigate the power of distributed computing!
-Why not learn about [Public Key Cryptography](http://www.raspberrypi.org/learning/octapi-public-key-cryptography) ?
+Why not learn about [Public Key Cryptography](https://projects.raspberrypi.org/en/projects/rpi-python-octapi-public-key-cryptography){:target="_blank"}
-- For more on the value of Pi, read: "Pi Unleashed" by Jörg Arndt and Christoph Haenel, Springer-Verlag, 2006, ISBN 978-3-540-66572-4.
+- For more detail about the value of Pi, read: "Pi Unleashed" by Jörg Arndt and Christoph Haenel, Springer-Verlag, 2006, ISBN 978-3-540-66572-4.
 English translation by Catriona and David Lischka